 The products below were chosen for quality, price, type, and other shopping considerations to help you find one of the best pool heaters for relaxing in your warm pool.

-If you live in a warmer climate and like the energy efficiency of an electric pool heater, the Hayward Pool Heat Pump is just what you need.
+If you live in a coastal climate and prefer an electric pool heater, this Hayward model is a great option.
 It has a titanium heat exchanger designed for optimal heat transfer and reliability, helping the heater to reach a maximum output of 140,000 BTUs.
 The heater also has an ultra-gold evaporator fin to help protect the internal components from corrosion, especially in very wet, humid environments, like coastal towns.

-On average, above-ground pools require less energy to heat, and so are frequently paired with a high-quality solar pool heater like the Fafco Solar Bear Economy Heating System.
+On average, above-ground pools require less energy to heat, and so are frequently paired with a high-quality solar pool heater like this Fafco system.
 This heater comes with a single solar collector that measures 4 feet by 20 feet so you won’t have to worry about losing energy between the gaps.
 The 2-inch headers are extra large in diameter so that you don’t slow down the circulation of your pool when the water runs through the heater.

 The solar pool heater can be installed easily, and just about anywhere, with the included mounting caps, bases, and straps.
 Choose to install it on the ground, a custom-built rack, or your roof.
 However, the manufacturer recommends that it be positioned on an angle of between 10 and 30 degrees, facing toward the south for optimal heat collection.
 It should be installed where it will receive unobstructed sunlight between 10 a.m. and 4 p.m.